Last Updated: July 1, 2020.

-- We process and analyze data that are generated by the use of a Marin Software Customer’s Website in order to produce statistical information for the benefit of that Customer;
+- We process and analyze data that are generated by the use our Customer’s Website in order to produce statistical information for the benefit of that Customer;

-- The statistical information generated by the Marin Software Services about a Customer Website is used to identify trends, and assess the success rate of that Customer’s advertising campaigns;
+- The statistical information generated and processed by is used to identify trends, and assess the success rate of that Customer’s advertising campaigns;

 - We do not know – and will not attempt to know – the identity of the individuals whose browsing and activities are analyzed to generate statistics or identify trends;

 - We do not combine a specific visitor’s data collected from different websites to establish a profile of that visitor.